UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/sprint-01-review.md

 - A `course` schema for storing course and course-offering information
 - A `auth` schema for storing user account information

-Both schemas were populated with data from previous semesters, serving as mock data.
+The course schema was populated with data from previous semesters, serving as mock data.
 Additionally, we implemented account registration, login, and logout functionality to ensure that only authorized users can access Course Matrix features and protected database content.

 Furthermore, we laid the foundation for a timetable generator by enabling users to browse and filter the course database to find relevant courses and lectures.
 We also introduced options for users to apply specific restrictions to their schedules.
 ### Decision that turned out well
 1. **Pair Programming & Peer Evaluation**